 Electrostatics is a well-known everyday phenomenon in many industrial processes.
-Unfortunately, it is dangerous because electrostatic discharges can cause explosions.
+Unfortunately, it can also be hazardous, as electrostatic discharges can cause explosions.
 This makes earthing or grounding cables essential for avoiding explosions caused by sparking and the accumulation of static electricity.

-At flammable and combustible product processing sites, the flow of gases, liquids, and solids is likely to generate electrostatic charges, such as filling and emptying containers, pumping, stirring, or mixing liquids.
-Due to their high potential for danger, electrostatic charges are considered as a possible source of ignition in potentially flammable and combustible atmospheres.
+At flammable and combustible product processing sites, the flow of gases, liquids, and solids will likely generate electrostatic charges, such as filling and emptying containers, pumping, stirring, or mixing liquids.
+Due to their high potential for danger, electrostatic charges are considered a possible ignition source in potentially flammable and explosive atmospheres.
 The protection of employees and assets must not be left to chance.

-The most effective and practicable method of preventing a fire or explosion from electrostatic charges is to exclude from the outset the electrostatic charging of equipment, vehicles or even people.
-Afterwards only conductive or dissipative objects or devices are to be used in potentially explosive areas.
+The most effective and practicable method of preventing a fire or explosion from electrostatic charges is to exclude from the outset the electrostatic charging of equipment, vehicles, or even people.
+Afterward, only conductive or dissipative objects or devices will be used in potentially explosive areas.
 Depending on the ignition probability, these must be earthed or grounded.
 This allows electrostatic charges to effectively and reliably dissipate from the EX atmosphere.

 The grounding requirement also applies to people as well as to conductive or dissipative media, e.g. liquids or bulk goods